-- induced neuroplasticity Contextual factors that affect neuroplasticity (environmental, experiential, chemical, genetic and physical factors) - Motor Learning: Theories and models of motor learning: principles of skill acquisition, such as role of practice; performance-learning distinction and the role of feedback Relationship between motor development across the lifespan and motor learning Effects of cognition and diseases on motor learning - c.
+- learning mechanisms, theories and principles of neuroplasticity e.g.: Injury induced vs practice induced neuroplasticity Contextual factors that affect neuroplasticity (environmental, experiential, chemical, genetic and physical factors) - b.
+Motor Learning: Theories and models of motor learning: principles of skill acquisition, such as role of practice; performance-learning distinction and the role of feedback Relationship between motor development across the lifespan and motor learning Effects of cognition and diseases on motor learning - c.
 Motor Development: Theories and models of motor development across the lifespan Effects of injury and/or illness, disease on motor development Effects of environment, experience and pharmacological agents on development